defining freedom05 Nov 2019

 - “freedom is commitment.” - a definition i learned from some nuns many years ago

-- “knowing who you belong to and how.” — me
+- “knowing who you belong to and how.” — me (inspired by paulo coelho)

 i think undeveloped definitions of freedom lean towards “ability to do whatever one wants, whenever one wants to.” a few weeks ago i was chatting with someone who shared that she didn’t believe freedom existed. by her definition, “action without consequence,” was impossible. and i wholeheartedly agreed! but my definition of freedom counters that other definition in a way that i think makes freedom possible.

 i don’t much about riverside presbyterian church, but i like this blog post that has this line: